glenn-barker/web-bdd/README.md

 * Basic folder structure for BDD. (features / scenarios / step definition implementations)
 * Basic folder structure for POM. (pages, controls, and locators)
 * Setup / teardown hooks for instantiating Selenium browser instances using test fixtures.
+* Cross-browser support with options tailored to each (e.g. optional headless execution for all browsers that support it.)
 * Other misc.
 Selenium "quality of life" enhancements, such as managing explicit waits, expanded the "expected conditions" library (search for elements by locator, returning only those that are actually visible), etc., all provided in a wrapper class that every page object has access to.